blankdots/jsExamples/README.md

 ## jsExamples - Javascript Examples

-A small collection of Javascript examples and experiments
+A small collection of Javascript examples and experiments.

 Author: www.blankdots.com